samnoon1971/ServerV2/README.md

 # Server v2

-A portal for university management
+A portal for university management (Made as part of academic curriculum)

 ## Badges